Introduction

 Estimating Costs for Materials and Equipment

-Material expenses: Consider the costs associated with essential components such as PVC pipes, well casing, screens, and gravel pack.
-These prices can fluctuate based on quality and local market conditions.
+Material expenses: Think about the costs for key items like PVC pipes, well casing, screens, and gravel pack.
+Prices can vary based on the quality you choose and what’s available in your area.

-Equipment costs: Include the expenses for drilling tools, which may be rented or purchased.
-A manual auger typically represents a more affordable option compared to a motorized drill.
+Equipment costs: Don’t forget to factor in the costs for drilling tools, which you can either rent or buy.
+A manual auger is usually a cheaper choice than a motorized drill.

 Evaluating Long-Term Advantages